mirage/mirage-www/tmpl/blog/introducing-charrua-dhcp.md

 does not perform any IO of its own, it only deals with the logic of analyzing a DHCP packet and building a possible answer, which should then be sent by the caller.
-This allows a design where all the side effects are controlled in one small chunk, it makes it easier to understand the state transitions since they are made explicit.
+This allows a design where all the side effects are controlled in one small chunk, which makes it easier to understand the state transitions since they are made explicit.

 At the time of this writing,